 There are people at the entrance and exit barriers to help.
 They likely won’t speak English but honestly, they see lots of people and know the problems you’re having,

 The Medellin Metro is simple, easy, cheap, and safe to use.
 The most difficult part of the system is buying tickets!
 Once you’ve got that licked you’re on your way to exploring the city of eternal Spring.
-And when you’re looking for other places to visit – check out our guide for the best day trips to take from Medellin here.
+And when you’re looking for other places to visit – check out our guide to the best day trips to take from Medellin.

 Where to Stay in Medellin, Colombia